martinsumner/leveled/docs/DESIGN.md

 ## Clones

-Both the Penciller and the Inker can be cloned, to provide a snapshot of the database at a point in time for long-running process that can be run concurrently to other database actions.
+Both the Penciller and the Inker can be cloned, to provide a snapshot of the database at a point in time.
+A long running process may then use this clone to query the database concurrently to other database actions.
 Clones are used for Journal compaction, but also for scanning queries in the penciller (for example to support 2i queries or hashtree rebuilds in Riak).

 The snapshot process is simple.
-The necessary loop-state is requested from the real worker, in particular the manifest and any immutable in-memory caches, and a new gen_server work is started with the loop state.
+The necessary loop-state is requested from the real worker, in particular the manifest and any immutable in-memory caches, and a new gen_server worker is started with the loop state.
 The clone registers itself as a snapshot with the real worker, with a timeout that will allow the snapshot to expire if the clone silently terminates.
 The clone will then perform its work, making requests to the file workers referred to in the manifest.
 Once the work is complete the clone should remove itself from the snapshot register in the real worker before closing.

-The snapshot register is used by the real worker when file workers are placed in the delete_pending state after they have been replaced in the current manifest.
-Checking the list of registered snapshots allows the Penciller or Inker to inform the File Clerk if they remove themselves permanently - as no remaining clones may expect them to be present (except those who have timed out).
+The snapshot register is used by the real worker when file workers are placed in the delete_pending state.
+File processes enter this state when they have been replaced in the current manifest, but access may still be needed by a cloned process using an older version of the manifest.
+The file process should poll the Penciller/Inker in this state to check if deletion can be completed, and the Penciller/Inker should check the register of snapshots to confirm that no active snapshot has a potential dependency on the file before responding to proceed with deletion.

 Managing the system in this way requires that ETS tables are used sparingly for holding in-memory state, and immutable and hence shareable objects are used instead.
 The exception to the rule is the small in-memory state of recent additions kept by the Bookie - which must be exported to a list on every snapshot request.